jkeohan/bonus_lectures/algos/intro-to-sorting-algos.md

 #### Pseudocode...Pseudocode...Pseudocode...

-Before we write the pseudoc let me share some of the requirements:
+Before we write the pseudocode let me share some of the requirements:

 - the i loop will always be one ahead of j
 - the j loop will iterate down until and stop when j is less than 0